BSC-ES/providentia/docs/source/CAMS-download.md

 [https://ads.atmosphere.copernicus.eu/datasets](https://ads.atmosphere.copernicus.eu/datasets)

 An ECMWF account is required to download the files.
-For a tutorial on how to create and set up your account, see the [Account Setup and Access Configuration](#ADS) section.
+For a tutorial on how to create and set up your account, see the [Account setup in Atmosphere Data Store](#ADS) section.

 ## Available CAMS datasets